 - Initially, arrange the employees into teams.

 - Then, ask them to assume that they have a magic wand, which can change anything in this world.

 - Now, instruct them to tell what they would like to change.
 Then, give them some time for discussion.

 - Finally, each team should tell what they would like to change using their magic wand.

-- As a team, how did you reach the solution, and did everyone agree with this solution?
+- As a team, how did you reach the solution?
+Also, did everyone agree with this solution and why?

 - “We constantly need to change ourselves in order to succeed in this technological world.”
 What do you think?

 If you want to try some unique team building activities for your employees, you can get my new e-book: